mukundp7/NBA-Salary-Analysis/README.md

 </div>

 ## Overview
-This project involved using SQL to perform exploratory data analysis on an NBA dataset which contained player names, age, salary, and stats for each NBA season between 2000-2020.
-The insights were then visualized using tableau to create a dashboard that effectively conveyed the results.
+This project involved using SQL to perform exploratory data analysis on an NBA dataset that contained player names, ages, salaries, and stats for each NBA season between 2000 and 2020.
+The insights were then visualized using Tableau to create a dashboard that effectively conveys the results.
 The goal of this project was to explore how NBA salaries have changed over time as well as what factors lead to a player getting paid a higher salary.
-These insights could be used in further analysis projects to dig deeper into what led to each of the results.
+These insights could be used in further analysis projects to dig deeper into what led to each result.

 ## Creating The Tables To Store The Datasets